 On 30 June 2017, the Group signed a new syndicated bank loan agreement on a total line of CHF 75 million plus an allowance of an external basket of CHF 10 million valid for four years, beginning on 5 July 2017, with two extension options of one additional year each, therefore running for a maximum term of six years.
-Consequently, the loan was reclassified from short-term to long-term financial liabilities compared to 31 December 2016.
+On 25 May 2018, the Group made use of the first extension option, prolonging this very syndicated bank loan to 30 June 2022.
+There is one extension option of one additional year remaining.

 The covenants are net debt/EBITDA ratio of a maximum of 2.75 times at year-end and 3.00 times during the year and a minimum equity ratio of 35%.
 EBITDA is calculated before restructuring costs, possible acquisitions can be added pro forma.
 The interest bases on LIBOR added by a variable margin depending on the net debt/EBITDA ratio.
 The respective bank covenants were fulfilled at all reporting dates.
-The current CHF 75 million revolving credit line, which was divided into CHF 67.5 million cash and CHF 7.5 million for guarantees, was utilized by CHF 42 million cash at a variable interest rate of 1.87% on average and for guarantees of CHF 0.7 million bearing commission charges of 0.2%.
+The current CHF 75 million revolving credit line, which was divided into CHF 67.5 million cash and CHF 7.5 million for guarantees, was utilized by CHF 53 million cash at a variable interest rate of 1.30% on average and for guarantees of CHF 0.7 million bearing commission charges of 0.2%.

-In addition to the syndicated loan, the Group has revolving loans of EUR 7.7 million utilized with EUR 6.2 million at an average variable interest rate of 1.64%.
+In addition to the syndicated loan, the Group has revolving loans of EUR 7.3 million utilized with EUR 4.6 million at an average variable interest rate of 1.14%.

-Collateral assets of CHF 2.0 million were pledged.
-The shares of the following companies at a nominal value of CHF 36.3 million (2016: CHF 36.3 million) are in deposit with the lead bank, pledged as collateral for the syndicated credit line: Cicorel SA, Electronicparc Holding AG, Swisstronics Contract Manufacturing AG, Reinhardt Microtech AG and RHe Microsystems GmbH.
+Collateral assets of CHF 1.5 million were pledged.
+The shares of the following companies at a net book value of CHF 80.0 million (2017: CHF 80.0 million) are in deposit with the lead bank, pledged as collateral for the syndicated credit line: Cicorel SA, Electronicparc Holding AG, Swisstronics Contract Manufacturing AG, Reinhardt Microtech AG and RHe Microsystems GmbH.

-13. LIABILITIES FOR POST-EMPLOYMENT BENEFITS
+13 LIABILITIES FOR POST-EMPLOYMENT BENEFITS

 Cicor maintains several pension plans for employees in Switzerland and Germany.
-Pension expenses totaled TCHF 1 880 (2016: TCHF 2 069).
+Pension expenses totaled TCHF 2 039 (2017: TCHF 1 880).
 German pension funds are not legally independent in contrast to Swiss pension funds.
 Companies therefore need to recognize a provision according to the German Commercial Code.
-RHe Microsystems GmbH and Reinhardt Microtech GmbH did so by recognizing TCHF 946 resp.
-TCHF 850 as liability.
+RHe Microsystems GmbH and Reinhardt Microtech GmbH did so by recognizing TCHF 959 resp.
+TCHF 932 as liability.